Billy Ripken: Baltimore Orioles (1987–92)

 A broken hand caused Ripken to miss the first two weeks of 1989, but he took over the job again on April 19, holding it until a strained right shoulder sidelined him in late August.
 Though Ripken returned from the injury on September 7, he did not see much playing time for the rest of the season.
 On August 7, in a 9–8 win over the Boston Red Sox, Billy and Cal Combined for seven hits, the American League (AL) record for brothers in the same game.
 In 115 games, Ripken batted .239 with 76 hits, two home runs, 26 RBI, and a .981 fielding percentage, which was third in the AL.

 In 1990, Ripken had perhaps his most successful campaign offensively.
 The Orioles' second baseman with the exception of a stretch in August in which he was hurt, he batted .291, the highest total of his career and a mark which would lead the Orioles in 1990.
 He also tied with his brother for the team lead in doubles (28) Defensively, Ripken finished fifth among AL second basemen with a .987 fielding percentage and led AL hitters with 17 sacrifice hits.
 Billy and Cal committed a total of 11 errors, the fewest in major league history among second baseman-shortstop combinations that appeared in at least two-thirds of their team's games at their respective positions.

-Between July 14 and August 17, Ripken missed several games in 1991 with an injury.
+In 1991, Ripken missed several games between July 14 and August 17 with an injury.
 His batting average dropped to .216 that year, and he had 62 hits, no home runs, and 14 RBI in 104 games.
 He had a .986 fielding percentage, but that did not qualify him for a spot in the top five in the AL. He, Tim Hulett, and Juan Bell combined for the lowest on-base percentage in the major leagues at any position (.240) and became the subject of trade rumors after the season.
 While his brother won the Major League Baseball Most Valuable Player Award, the Orioles finished an awful sixth.